 An applicant displaced as result of a disaster, if the law enforcement agency or appropriate social service agency has carried out a threat assessment and recommends re-housing a family (including non-Bloomington residents).

 The Family will be considered involuntarily displaced if they are homeless, or at risk of becoming homeless and they have been determined to be eligible for services by Hennepin County for the Foster Youth to Independence (FYI) program or by the Veterans Administration for the Veterans Administration Supportive Housing (VASH) program.

-Bloomington Resident Preference (15 Points)
+Bloomington Resident Preference

 The PHA will offer a preference to Bloomington Residents.
 Applicants who qualify for this Preference must live, work, or be hired to work in Bloomington at the time of their initial application, or any subsequent update.
 (The employer must be located within the City of Bloomington.
 If self-employed, the home address of the applicant will be considered the work address, if no other permanent work site exists.)
 Employer is defined as the entity that pays the employee.
 Or, an applicant must be enrolled in a recognized training and counseling program in Bloomington designed to assist the applicant family in becoming self-sufficient or reduce their dependency on welfare and other assistance programs.
+Or, an applicant who is in a recognized Bloomington school with a college degree, diploma or certificate program, and is enrolled in at least one class with lab or two classes per quarter or semester (verifiable via fee statements and grade transcripts).